 Student loans Dates

-To keep your student loan interest-free, you will need to be receiving a qualifying scholarship for:
+To keep your student loan interest-free, you will need to be receiving a qualifying scholarship for one of the following:

 - full-time study